-Memory has been living with HIV since 2002 and currently works for HIV i-Base as co-ordinator for the UK Community Advisory Board (UK-CAB).
-UK-CAB is network of HIV treatment advocates from across the UK with over 730 members and 130 organisations.
+Memory Sachikonye has been living with HIV since 2002 and currently works for HIV i-Base as co-ordinator for the UK Community Advisory Board (UK-CAB).
+UK-CAB is network of HIV treatment advocates from across the UK with over 900 members and 120 organisations.
 It focuses on HIV treatment and treatment-related areas.
 In this role, she has supported the setting up of the African Community Advisory Board (AfroCAB).

-Memory is a member of the European AIDS Treatment Group (EATG) member.
-She is the chair of EATG’s Development and Membership Advisory Group (DMAG).
+Memory is a member of the European AIDS Treatment Group (EATG).
+She is the co-chair of EATG’s Development and Membership Advisory Group (DMAG).